jt14den/SWC-Cheatsheets/openrefine-sql.md

     - The percent symbol is a wildcard, matches any characters.
 Use anywhere in a string.
 - Or,we could use DISTINCT to show unique values
   - `SELECT DISTINCT person, quant FROM Survey WHERE person = 'lake' OR person = 'roe';`
-    - Note: only unique for those chosen columns, not entire rows.
+    - Note: only unique for those chosen fields, not entire records.

 #### 63 minutes #####

-## 6. Missing Data (8 minutes)
+## 6. Missing Data (8 minutes) SKIP/Abbreviate if after 2 PM
 - With real-world data, it's common to have missing data
 - Let's take a look at the Visited table
   - `SELECT * FROM Visited;`